Standards Compliance

 Section titled “Signature Coverage”Every vault entry is signed using a FIPS 186-5 compliant algorithm.
 The signature covers:

-Entry signature covers:├── Secret key name├── Available-to list (fingerprints)├── Encrypted value blob├── Timestamp└── Originator fingerprintModifications to any field cause signature verification to fail:
+Entry signature covers:├── Secret key name├── Available-to list (fingerprints)├── Encrypted value blob├── Timestamp└── Originator fingerprintModifying any field causes signature verification to fail:

 dotsecenv validate# ✓ Vault header: valid# ✓ Identity entries: 2 valid# ✗ Secret entry 5: signature mismatch# Error: vault validation failedKey Strength Requirements